Party of Socialists of the Republic of Moldova

 Between 2005 and 2011, it was known as the Party of Socialists of Moldova "Motherland" (Partidul Socialiștilor din Moldova «Patria-Rodina», PSMPR).
 In 2021, the Electoral Bloc of Communists and Socialists was formed with the Party of Communists of the Republic of Moldova with the aim of joint participation in the 2021 Moldovan parliamentary election.
-Due to its promotion of Moldovan language, the party has been described by the media in neighbouring Romania as "anti-Romanian".

 History

 The PSRM was founded in 1997 by members of the Socialist Party of Moldova.
 The founding congress took place on 29 June 1997 in Chișinău.
 Veronica Abramciuc and Eduard Smirnov were elected as co-chairmen of the new party.

 The party obtained 0.59% of votes in 1998 Moldovan parliamentary election, failing to elect any representative.
 In 2001 Moldovan parliamentary election, the party formed the electoral bloc Unity with the Republican Party of Moldova; it obtained 0.46% of votes, failing to elect any representative.
 In 2006 elections the party formed the Electoral Bloc Motherland with the Socialist Party of Moldova; the bloc obtained 4.9% of votes and did not elect any representatives.
 The party did not participate in 2009 and 2010 parliamentary elections, endorsing the Party of Communists of the Republic of Moldova (PCRM).
 Party chairman Veronica Abramciuc was included in PCRM list and elected to the Parliament of the Republic of Moldova.
 In 2011, Igor Dodon, former member of the PCRM, joined the party, and was elected as its chairman on 18 December 2011.
 Subsequently, a Socialist Group, which included Dodon, Veronica Abramciuc, and Zinaida Greceanîi, was set up in parliament.

 The party won the 2014 Moldovan parliamentary election with over 20% of the vote.
 The party remained in opposition, as two centre-right, pro-EU parties managed to form a minority government (Gaburici Cabinet) with the external support of the PCRM.

 In the 2016 Moldovan presidential election, Dodon was elected as the new President of Moldova.
 Following the election, Dodon stepped down as party chairman and was replaced by Zinaida Greceanîi.
 After being defeated in the 2020 Moldovan presidential election, Dodon returned as the party's chairman.
 For the 2021 Moldovan parliamentary election, it formed an electoral alliance (Electoral Bloc of Communists and Socialists) with the PCRM, which was defeated by the liberal, centre-right Party of Action and Solidarity.
+In December 2023, PSRM joined incumbent president Maia Sandu's pro-European Action and Solidarity Party to secure the two-thirds majority needed to dismiss Octavian Armașu as governor of the National Bank of Moldova.
+The dismissal was scrutinised by the International Monetary Fund and European Commission as a course for concern over the state of central bank independence in the country.